 Healthy, disease-free pumpkins should last 8 to 12 weeks.

 How healthy are pumpkins?

-In the kitchen they are versatile you can add to stir fries and salads, mash with butter, prepare as soup and roasted vegetables and make delicious deserts.
+They are a versatile food.
+You can add them to stir fries and salads, mash with butter, prepare as a soup or roasted vegetables or use to make delicious deserts.

 To err is human, a pumpkin is divine.